fanglingsu/vimb/man.md

 : Enable or disable support for smooth scrolling.

 spacial-navigation (bool)
 : Whether to enable the Spatial Navigation.
 This feature consists in the ability to navigate between focusable elements in a Web page, such as hyperlinks and form controls, by using Left, Right, Up and Down arrow keys.
-For example, if an user presses the Right key, heuristics determine whether there is an element he might be trying to reach towards the right, and if there are multiple elements, which element he probably wants.
+  For example, if a user presses the Right key, heuristics determine whether there is an element they might be trying to reach towards the right, and if there are multiple elements, which element they probably want.

 spell-checking (bool)
-: Whether to enable spell checking while typing.
+: Enable or disable the spell checking feature.

 spell-checking-languages (string)
-: The languages to be used for spell checking, separated by commas.

-: The locale string typically is in the form lang_COUNTRY, where lang is an ISO-639 language code, and COUNTRY is an ISO-3166 country code.
-For instance, sv\_FI for Swedish as written in Finland or pt\_BR for Portuguese as written in Brazil.
+: Set comma separated list of spell checking languages to be used for spell checking.
+The locale string typically is in the form lang_COUNTRY, where lang is an ISO-639 language code, and COUNTRY is an ISO-3166 country code.
+  For instance, sv_FI for Swedish as written in Finland or pt_BR for Portuguese as written in Brazil.

+status-bar (bool)
+: Indicates if the status bar should be shown.

+status-css (string)
+: CSS style applied to the status bar on none https pages.

+status-ssl-css (string)
+: CSS style applied to the status bar on https pages with trusted certificate.

+status-ssl-invalid-css (string)
+: CSS style applied to the status bar on https pages with untrusted certificate.

+strict-ssl (bool)
+: If 'on', vimb will not load a untrusted https site.

+stylesheet (bool)
-: If no value is specified the default value for gtk is used.
+: If 'on' the user defined styles-sheet is used.

-tab-key-cycles-through-elements (bool)
+tabs-to-links (bool)
-: Whether the tab key cycles through elements on the page.
+: Whether the Tab key cycles through elements on the page.

-: If true, pressing the tab key will focus the next element in the web view.
+: If true, pressing the Tab key will focus the next element in the web view.
-  Else the wen view will interpret tab key presses as normal key presses.
-If the selected element is editable, the tab key will cause the insertion of a tab character.
+  Otherwise, the web view will interpret Tab key presses as normal key presses.
+If the selected element is editable, the Tab key will cause the insertion of a Tab character.

-universal-access-from-file-uris (bool)
-: Whether to allow files loaded through file:// URIs universal access to all pages.
+timeoutlen (int)
+: The time in milliseconds that is waited for a key code or mapped key sequence to complete.

-useragent (string)
+user-agent (string)
 : The user-agent string used by WebKit.

+user-scripts (bool)
+: Indicates if user style sheet file $XDG_CONFIG_HOME/vimb/style.css is sourced.

 webaudio (bool)
 : Enable or disable support for WebAudio on pages.
 WebAudio is an experimental